nikolasdion/wxr2md/README.md

 _Mon 01 Jan 1970, 12:34_ <!-- If passing in --date-in-body argument -->

 This is the content of the blog post.
+Perhaps there are a few sentences here.
 ```

 ## Limitations:

 - only tested with WXR version 1.2 and a limited set of exports, so might not be compatible for all WXR files
 - `date` and `lastmod` is in local timezone and does not include timezone data
-- blog information is not outputed anywhere (e.g. description, url, etc)
+- blog information is not outputed anywhere (e.g. description, url, etc.)
 - no option to customise the output file names and folder structures

 ## Building